RULE 6-9.3 MINIMUM STANDARDS

 6 LEGAL SPECIALIZATION AND EDUCATION PROGRAMS

-6-9 STANDARDS FOR CERTIFICATION OF A BOARD CERTIFIED REAL ESTATE LAWYER
+6-9 STANDARDS FOR BOARD CERTIFICATION IN REAL ESTATE LAW

 RULE 6-9.3 MINIMUM STANDARDS